Find out more about wolves and the role they play in the ecosystem. Help save wolves from being slaughtered.

 Endangered Red Wolf Pups Born in Chattanooga

 24-hour old Red Wolf pups born to exhibit pair at the Chattanooga Nature Center on April 3.
-Perhaps these pups will one day live in the wild on Alligator River National Wildlife Refuge or other part of eastern North Carolina?
+Perhaps these pups will one day live in the wild on Alligator River National Wildlife Refuge or other parts of eastern North Carolina?

 Gray Wolf ~ Enchanted Learning